Is Orby TV Back In Business? - The TV Answer Man!

 In addition, its customer service line (877-672-9881) still carries a recorded message saying it’s not doing new customer activations, and its Facebook and YouTube pages remain empty.

 Orby TV, which was launched in 2019 as a low-cost alternative to DIRECTV and Dish, has not explained why it emptied its web site last Tuesday nor why it removed all content from its YouTube and Facebook pages.
-Michael Thornton, the former Starz executive who serves Orby TV’s CEO, has been unavailable for comment and other company executives have also not responded to inquiries from the TV Answer Man, or other publications.
+Michael Thornton, the former Starz executive who serves as Orby TV’s CEO, has been unavailable for comment and other company executives have also not responded to inquiries from the TV Answer Man, or other publications.

-An industry official who once worked with Orby TV told the TV Answer Man today before the web site was changed that he is not aware of the company’s status.
+An industry official who once worked with Orby TV told the TV Answer Man today before the web site was changed back that he is not aware of the company’s status.

 Despite the uncertainty over the company’s future, some Orby TV subscribers have posted messages on social media sites saying they are still receiving programming as of today.